sph-mn/sph-lib/readme.md

 ## highlights
 * (sph base91) - encoder/decoder
 * (sph cli) - create command-line interfaces
-* (sph filesystem asset-compiler) - process and merge files of various formats into one
+* (sph filesystem asset-compiler) - configuration format and helpers to copy or compile and process data from custom sources
 * (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
 * (sph install) - program and library installer
 * (sph io path-pipe-chain) - call procedures with input output arguments set up in a chained manner to allow data flow between them
-* (sph lang itml)
 * (sph lang itpn) - helpers for working with parsed itpn
 * (sph lang parser type-signature)
 * (sph lang plcss) - s-expression language that compiles to css